lionelmessi6410/ntga/README.md

 - `--batch_size`: An integer.
 - `--save_path`: A string.

 In general, the attacks based on the FNN surrogate have greater influence against the fully-connected target networks, while the attacks based on the CNN surrogate work better against the convolutional target networks.
 Both `eps` and `block_size` influence the effectiveness of NTGA.
 Larger `eps` leads to stronger but more distinguishable perturbations, while larger `block_size` results in better collaborative effect (stronger attack) in NTGA but also induces both higher time and space complexities.
-If you encounter out-of-memory (OOM) errors, especially when using `--model_type cnn`, please try to reduce `block_size` and `batch_size` to save memory usage.
-The CNN surrogate takes more time and space to generate attacks, compared with the FNN surrogate under the same settings.
+If you encounter out-of-memory (OOM) errors, especially when using `--model_type cnn`, please try to reduce `block_size` and `batch_size` to save memory usage since the CNN surrogate takes more time and space to generate attacks, compared with the FNN surrogate under the same settings.

 For ImageNet or another custom dataset, please specify the path to the dataset in the code directly.
 The original clean data and the poisoned ones crafted by NTGA can be found and downloaded in [Unlearnable Datasets](#unlearnable-datasets).